arthurgermano/misc-helpers/readme.md

 ### validateCNPJ

 - **Description:** Validates a given CNPJ (Cadastro Nacional da Pessoa Jurídica, Brazilian corporate taxpayer registry number).
+This function supports both numeric and alphanumeric CNPJs, and allows for custom validation options like padding characters, case sensitivity, and more.

 - **Params:**
   - `cnpj` (String): The CNPJ value to be validated.
+It can include alphanumeric characters and special characters (like `.`, `/`, and `-`).
+  - `options` (Object) [optional]: Additional validation options:
+    - `addPaddingChar` (String): Character to use for padding if necessary.
+Defaults to `"0"`.
+    - `weights` (Array<Number>): Custom weight values for validation.
+Defaults to the constant `WEIGHTS`.
+    - `ignoreToUpperCase` (Boolean): Whether to ignore case when processing alphanumeric CNPJs.
+If `true`, all characters will be converted to uppercase.
+Defaults to `true`.
+    - `ignorePadding` (Boolean): Whether to skip padding when the CNPJ is shorter than 14 characters.
+If `true`, padding will not be applied.
+Defaults to `false`.

-- **Returns:** Boolean - Returns true if the CNPJ is valid, otherwise false.
+- **Returns:** Boolean - Returns `true` if the CNPJ is valid, otherwise `false`.

 #### Example